asha23/arlo-framework/README.md

 This theme uses Gulp for compilation and Bower for JavaScript dependency management.
 It is also based around SASS Bootstrap 3.

-You should have been supplied with our front-end development guidelines.
-Please work to these as much as possible.

 The main folder structure is as follows:

 ```